fishdeity/iRO-Missing_Features_Additions/README.md

   - Each name is added manually.
 To stay up-to-date, check back here and redownload few days after each new enchant or card comes out.
 - **chat_filter_removed.gpf**: Certain words are no longer blocked.
 Feel free to type anything including bad words.
 - **indoors_view_no_lock.gpf**: Inside shops and other indoor maps will now have a normal camera view and mini map can be seen, like Eden.
-- **exp_bar_show_percent.gpf**: Shows the exp percent when reach lvl 185 and job 65+.
 - **maps_added_and_fixed.gpf**: Maps missing have been added.
 Maps that break the game have been fixed.
   - Endless Tower shows you which floor you are on
   - Amatsu Dungeon and other maps show how to go through the maze
   - Each map is added manually.
 To stay up-to-date, check back here and redownload few days after a new missing map comes out.
 - **resource_file_fixes.gpf**: Files that are missing and fail to load and appear as red text in chat box have been added (like 16.2 lab map)
-  - Missing Doram Garment Sprites like FAW, H.Backpack, Amistr
+  - Missing Doram Garment Sprites like Amistr Bag
-  - Orcface_doram.spr missing files
+  - Shows the exp percent bar when reach lvl 185, job 65+, and the red aura at lvl 200.
 - **zoom_farther_out.gpf**: More flexibility with zooming in, out, angled, and default zoom in each map!
 Check inside GRF for details.
   - Note that double right click to reset camera angle is disabled.
   - Each map is added manually.
 To stay up-to-date, check back here and redownload few days after a new missing map comes out.